vanillasource/gerec/README.md

 * `PUT`
 * `DELETE`
 * `HEAD`
+* `OPTIONS`

 The result of any of the HTTP methods will result in a `Response`.
-A `Response` can contain a response body, the format of which is described in a `MediaType`.
-A `Response` might also contain additional information for making subsequent requests, such as links (additional `ResourceReference` objects) or conditions.
+A `Response` can contain a response body, the format of which is described by a `MediaType`.
+The content of the `Response` might / should also include additional information for making subsequent requests, such as links (additional `ResourceReference` objects) or forms.

 ### Some random examples